PrzemekHytros/Portfolio/README.md

 # About me
 Many years of experience in customer service and negotiations have provided me with a high level of interpersonal skills.
-Due to life changes I became interested in So ware Testing.
+Due to life changes I became interested in sofware testing.
 I have completed professional ISTQB training and practical training in the field of Manual Testing and I intend to gain professional experience in this direction